islisis/Magic-Pocket-Control-ESP32/README.md

 # main-mstick-c.cpp Fork Notes: Patched for m5stickc plus 2

-ATTENTION: To run this on the m5stickc plus 2, a fix for the changed TFT_eSPI LCD pin out is required in /.pio/libdeps/m5stick-c/M5StickCPlus/src/utility/In_eSPI_Setup.h after the M5StickCPlus library is installed.
+ATTENTION: To run this on the m5stickc plus 2, in addition to main code changes in this fork,  a fix for the changed TFT_eSPI LCD pin out is required in /.pio/libdeps/m5stick-c/M5StickCPlus/src/utility/In_eSPI_Setup.h after the M5StickCPlus library is installed.

+...
 /* existing definitions from plus
 #define TFT_MOSI 15
 #define TFT_SCLK 13